What is the Institute of Masters of Wine? What does it do?

 A Master of Wine (MW) is someone who has demonstrated, by way of rigorous exam, a thorough understanding of all aspects of wine and an ability to communicate clearly.
 See Find an MW

 How many Masters of Wine are there?
 In how many countries?

 There are currently 414 Masters of Wine, living in 31 different countries (502 people have passed the MW exam since 1953).

 What is the difference between a Master of Wine (MW) and a Master Sommelier (MS)

-The MW and MS credentials have attained unrivalled status in their fields.
-They are two distinct credentials and are not associated.
-The MW examination, administered by the IMW, authenticates the highest standard in all aspects of the production, trade, and marketing of wine, as well as related health, social and environmental issues.
-The Court of Master Sommeliers is the premier international examining body for standards of knowledge and service in the hospitality and beverage industry.
+The MW and MS are two distinct credentials and are not associated.
+The MW exam, administered by the IMW, authenticates the highest standard in all aspects of the production, trade, and marketing of wine, as well as related health, social and environmental issues.

 How do I become an MW?

 To become an MW you need to be accepted onto the programme, pass the stage one assessment and the MW exam (theory and practical components and the research paper) and sign the IMW’s code of conduct.

 What are the benefits of being a Master of Wine?